Step into the world of cow housing!

-Washington dairy farmers take the utmost pride in caring for the animals which starts with the best housing options available.
-The procedures followed by dairy farmers ensure the health and safety of all animals through all stages of life which makes cows feel secure and content.
+Our dairy farmers take the utmost pride in caring for their animals which starts with providing the best housing options available.
+Following these practices helps ensure the health and safety of all animals throughout every stage of their life, making sure cows feel content and secure.

-The best housing starts from well before calves are born with clean and comfortable places for expectant mother cows to live.
+That starts well before calves are born with clean and comfortable places for expectant mother cows to live.
 These clean conditions protect mom and baby from harmful bacteria and other risks.

 After birth, the new calf will begin its journey in its own hutch.
 Calf hutches are individual housing units that offer several benefits, including close monitoring and personalized care, minimizing disease transmission, providing a controlled environment, ensuring hygiene and cleanliness, precise nutrition management, and easier socialization and weaning.

 Cow homes come in various shapes and sizes, providing our beloved bovine friends with cozy abodes and all the amenities a cow could dream of.
 From spacious free-stall barns where cows can lounge on soft bedding to seasonally open pastures where they can roam and graze freely, they are designed with one goal in mind: to make our moo-tiful cows as comfortable as possible.

 - Free-stall Barns: Free-stall barns provide individual stalls where cows can rest, eat, and move freely.
 The stalls are bedded with clean, comfortable, and often recycled materials, such as sand, sawdust, or mattresses to help with cow comfort.

 - Open-Lot or Pasture-Based Systems: Some dairy farms employ open-lot or pasture-based systems where cows have access to open (or sections of) pastures where they can graze and move around freely – giving them ample space for exercise and easy access to snacks.